The Moon Has Risen

-The Moon Has Risen (月は上りぬ, Tsuki wa noborinu) is a 1955 black-and-white Japanese romantic comedy, the second film directed by Kinuyo Tanaka.
+The Moon Has Risen (月は上りぬ, Tsuki wa noborinu) is a 1955 Japanese romantic comedy film and the second film directed by Kinuyo Tanaka.

 Plot

 Setsuko and her older sister Ayako live in their father's house in Nara.
 Ayako's aunt, who is worried about Ayako's marriage prospects as she grows older, tries to set Ayako up with a bank manager's son.
 Setsuko is determined not to see her sister enter into an unhappy marriage, and sets about trying to spark a love interest between Ayako and Amamiya, a visiting friend from Ayako's past.
 Setsuko bounces her ideas off of Yasui, a family friend, and enlists his help, ultimately aiming to get Ayako and Amamiya to go for a moonlit walk together.